 Whereas Cycle 1 programs pushed deep in F115W and/or F150W, in program 3215 we adopt a strategy optimized to identify candidates at $z>15$.
 In particular, this search must 1) push very deep in the 2 micron region; 2) increase the spectral resolution to isolate the dropout; and 3) include additional filters in the 2.5--4 micron region to eliminate contamination from mid-redshift emission-line galaxies.
-We believe that this combination of high-SNR detections, well-sampled dropout features, and systematic control over contaminants can reach the high standard of proof that claims of $z\sim15$ galaxies will require.
-The new imaging will achieve these requirements by combining the usual NIRCam wide-band filters with well-chosen medium-band filters.
+We expect that this combination of high-SNR detections, well-sampled dropout features, and systematic control over contaminants can reach the high standard of proof that claims of $z\sim15$ galaxies will require.
+The new imaging achieves these requirements by combining the usual NIRCam wide-band filters with well-chosen medium-band filters.
 By observing very deep in F182M, F210M, and F250M, the photometry can isolate a sharp break within a narrower and hence more distinctive region.
-Further, using the combination of medium and wide-bands in the long-wave (LW) channels will reveal strong emission lines that could supply false positive Balmer breaks.
+Further, using the combination of medium and wide-bands in the long-wave (LW) channels reveals strong emission lines that could supply false positive Balmer breaks.

 We illustrate this strategy by considering the $z=16$ candidate in the CEERS field \citep{Donnan23}, scaled down by a factor of 30 in flux and assuming the noise levels of programs 1210 \& 3215.
 While now proved to be at $z=4.9$ \citep{Arrabalharo23}, this object was a plausible $z=16$ candidate, showing a drop in F200W by a factor of 4 relative to F277W, no detection in F150W, and a blue continuum in the LW filters.
 However, this photometry was also a match to models at $z\approx 5$ with strong optical emission lines and reddening suppression in the UV \citep{Naidu22_schrodinger}.
 Figure \ref{fig:mb} shows how these two hypotheses are starkly differentiated by the NIRCam medium bands: the Lyman $\alpha$ break is much steeper than a dust-enhanced Balmer break, and the medium bands easily distinguish continuum from emission lines.
-Shifting the true galaxy in redshift and repeating the fits, Figure \ref{fig:mb2} demonstrates that this suite of filters provides very effective recovery of candidates at $z$ between 13 and 20.